sonar-scala/sonar-scala/README.md

 # Integration
 For ease of use, Sonar Scala directly integrates the latest code from the [Sonar Scalastyle Plugin](https://github.com/NCR-CoDE/sonar-scalastyle) and [Sonar Scoverage Plugin](https://github.com/RadoBuransky/sonar-scoverage-plugin).
 This is possible as all three projects are released under the GNU LGPL v3 license.
 Nevertheless, all merged files are to keep their original copyright, classpath, and commit history.
 Any further change upstream should be incorporated using cherry-picks or merges.

+# Changelog
+For a list of changes and releases, please see [CHANGELOG](CHANGELOG.md).

 # License